cnotv/cpu-monitoring/README.md

 One of the main reason of this choice is, due to the small bundling size, possibility to bind markup and scripts using a MVVC pattern and split codebase in components.

+Rechart is then used as data viz, as it provides a simple configuration in React flavor.

 ## Server

-The configuration is a simple express RestAPI served though Express.
+The configuration is a simple express RestAPI endpoint, served though Express.

 No error handling is set.

 ## Further implementations